scottc/godot-roc/README.md

 | **Heavy algorithms in script/app code** | Strong fit | Prefer not to keep in pure GDScript | Strong option | Best option |
 | **Typical game bottleneck** | Often still rendering / physics / draw calls (engine C++), not Roc vs GDScript | Same | Same | Same unless you replace engine systems |

-GDScript runs on a bytecode VM and is not compiled to native machine code for gameplay scripts.
-In Godot 4, typed GDScript is faster than untyped, but tight pure-script loops still lag C#/C++.
-Roc in godot-roc is compiled to native code and the host is Zig (also native) loaded as a GDExtension—there is no Roc VM in the game loop.
-For all of these, much gameplay work is ultimately engine C++ (physics, rendering), so language choice often does not dominate frame time until profiling shows a script/app-side hotspot.

 ## Use Cases